kerv/Microsoft-Reward-Chrome-Ext/README.md

 A Chrome extension for Microsoft Rewards, which automatically clears PC, mobile and Edge search quests and displays daily point countdown.

-This extension will not clear any promotional link or quiz quests and this feature will not be implemented.
+This extension will also complete quizzes and promotional links (most of the time). just be sure to emable them in the extension options.

 **This is a bot!**